FabSwingers.com

 Shakespeare in school is how I fell in love with poetry and Caleb Femi made me feel like poetry can be beautiful whilst not telling lovely stories of love but telling dark stories of death.

-By (user no longer on site) 16 weeks ago
+By (user no longer on site) over a year ago

 As a young person I avoided poetry, or so I thought, I used to write hip hop lyrics.
 Fast forward to last October I performed my first spoken word peice.
 Reading, writing and performing has given me a release I never knew that was available nor the fact I needed it.
 We live in Nottingham and I have found that there is actually a larger circle of poets and opportunities to perform in the city than I ever would have imagined

-By *acavityMan 16 weeks ago
+By *acavityMan over a year ago

 Redditch